Learn what’s next for the

 Minnesota Energy Connection project

-If all applications are approved, Xcel Energy will begin working with landowners throughout 2025 to negotiate easement purchases and begin pre-construction activities.
-Construction would begin in 2026.
+Xcel Energy will now begin working with landowners to negotiate easement purchases, and work on detailed design, engineering, and other pre-construction activities.
+Construction will begin in the central portion of the project in early 2026.

 The Commission is responsible for reviewing applications for new high-voltage transmission lines.